nskvir/RepEnrich/README.md

 # Build a meta data object.
 I am comparing young, old, and veryold mice.
 # I manually input the total mapping reads for each sample.
-# The total mapping reads for each sample are calculated manually using
+# The total mapping reads are calculated using the bowtie logs:
-# the bowtie mapping logs: # of reads processed - # reads that failed to align
+# # of reads processed - # reads that failed to align
 meta <- data.frame(
 	row.names=colnames(counts),
 	condition=c("young","young","young","old","old","old","veryold","veryold","veryold"),